Social Christian Unity Party: History

-The next primary was held on June 10, 2001 between then deputy and TV personality Dr. Abel Pacheco de la Espriella and former minister Rodolfo Mendez Mata.
-Even though Mata was endorsed by Calderón, Pacheco won the primary with 76% of the votes.
-Pacheco won the 2002 election over PLN's candidate Rolando Araya making it the first time a party other than PLN kept in power by two consecutive terms since 1948.
+The party's next primary took place on 10 June 2001 and was contested by deputy and TV personality Abel Pacheco de la Espriella and former minister Rodolfo Méndez Mata.
+Although Méndez was endorsed by Calderón Fournier, Pacheco won the nomination with approximately 76% of the vote.
+He subsequently won the 2002 presidential election, defeating PLN candidate Rolando Araya Monge in the second round with 57.9% of the vote.
+Pacheco's victory marked the first time since 1948 that a political party other than the PLN had retained the presidency for two consecutive terms.